hum-ler/advent-of-rust-code-2023/README.md

 > [!note]
 > I couldn't solve Day 14 Part 2.
 Running a billion cycles would take too long.
 Observing the total load value after a few hundred cycles, eventually the number starts looping around in the pattern: (96063, 96064, 96077, 96079, 96078, 96061, 96064).
 We use the value of 1000000000 mod 7 = 1000 mod 7 = 6 -- run just a thousand cycles here, which turns out to be 96061.

+> [!note]
+> I couldn't solve Day 18 Part 2.
+Flood filling the interior takes too long.
+After looking up the strategy online, the shoelace formula seems to be fairly trivial to implement.

 ## Answers

 > [!note]